mmaulwurff/weapons-menu/README.txt

      even if they are unobtainable in a game.
 So it is recommended to use an option to hide not acquired weapons.

+Note for weapon mod developers:

+1. If you want Weapon Menu to support your mod out of the box, just ask me.

+   It will help greatly if your mod uses unique player class/actor name.
+Please do not use one of reserved class names (DoomPlayer, PerkDPlayer, EriPlayer, AltPlayer, HellPlayer, BD_DoomPlayer, FDPlutPlayer, FDTNTPlayer, FDDoom2Player, FDAliensPlayer, FDJPCPPlayer, FDBTSXPlayer, FasPlayer, HXRTCPlayer, FKPlayer, ComplexDoomPlayer, SaturnPlayer, DoomMarine, HereticPlayer, ChexPlayer, StrifePlayer, ArgPlayer, 64DoomPlayer, DoomPlayerFixed, Xplayer, ParkourPlayer, Autodetected, Purist, BDoomer, Doomer2, TacticalDoomer, CollabWeaponGuy).

+   Also it would help if you supply a list of weapons class/actor names, in order that they should appear in the menu, with corresponding slots.
+For example, for standard Doom 2 weapons it would be: 1 - Chainsaw, 1 - Fist, 2 - Pistol, 3 - SuperShotgun, 3 - Shotgun, 4 - Chaingun, 5 - RocketLauncher, 6 - PlasmaRifle, 7 -
+   BFG9000.

+   It would be great if you will also provide a list of weapon names too.

+   If your mod has weapons that are very rare, or bonus, or secret, they can be marked to be hidden from the menu until player gets them.

+2. If you want Weapon Menu to support your mod with Autodetection: there is high probability that it already is supported!

+   Though for better autodetection results it would help if weapon class/actor names are meaningful and human readable, and not have special prefix.
+Examples of good names: SuperShotgun, Big_gun, hammer.
+Examples of bad names: Weapon1, autorocketlauncher, MYSUPERGUN, m8f_Shotgun.

 Author: m8f (mmaulwurff@gmail.com)

 GitHub: https://github.com/mmaulwurff/weapons-menu